Japan's wholesale inflation hits 40-year high as fuel costs spike - Up News Info

 Article content

-However, a slim majority of Japanese firms say they do plan to pass on or have passed on climbing commodity costs to customers, a Reuters poll showed, a sign that inflationary pressures are increasing.
+However, a slim majority of Japanese firms say they do plan to pass on or have passed on commodity costs to customers, a Reuters poll showed, a sign inflationary pressures are increasing.

-Commodity inflation has hit countries across the globe.
-China’s factory gate inflation hit a 26-year high in October as coal prices soared amid a power crunch in the country’s industrial heartland, further squeezing profit margins for producers and heightening stagflation concerns.
+That could deal a heavier blow to Japanese consumers than those in other countries given weak wage growth, heightening challenges for Prime Minister Fumio Kishida in achieving his pledge to distribute more wealth to households.

-In the United States, consumer prices posted their biggest rise in 31 years in October as Americans paid more for gasoline and food, amid signs that inflation could stay uncomfortably high well into 2022.
-(Reporting by Leika Kihara; Additional reporting by Kantaro Komiya and Daniel Leussink; Editing by Sam Holmes)
+“With the burden on firms and households increasing, the rise in wholesale prices has a big negative impact on the economy,” said Toru Suehiro, an economist at Daiwa Securities.

 Advertisement